 The pipe, an inch and a half steel, had rusted off at the bottom of the pipe where it entered the top of a 12 inch thick concrete breakwall.
 It was obvious that there was no way short of drilling with an inch and a half carbide tip drill that the broken off piece of pipe remaining in the concrete was going to come out.
 MisterFixit studied the situation and decided that there may be a sufficient amount of pipe sticking out of the concrete and the hole up the center of the pipe was clear enough that a smaller diameter stub could be inserted into the wall, welded to the protruding pipe and the old section then welded onto the stub.

 But MisterFixit had a Bernzo torch and a handful of tools - no wire welder like he has back in his shop. so he began looking through the Yellow Pages to find a welder who could do the job.
 He found an address nearby the house and decided to stop in to talk with Butch, the owner and operator of C&S Welding.

-He was afraid that the old pipe would be too rusted in the concrete to take a
+afraid that the old pipe would be too rusted in the concrete to take

-good weld.
-He got a paper and pencil and drew up a sketch with MisterFixit
+a good weld.
+He got a paper and pencil and drew up a sketch with

-piece of upright pipe.MisterFixit also reminded Butch that no matter what his
+pipe.MisterFixit also reminded Butch that no matter what his personal

 MisterFixit thought about it for a while and went back to the site to scope it out.
 Well, it did look good on paper but when MisterFixit realized that the handrail would have to be shortened by six inches or so it looked like more of a problem since the handrails were 15 feet long and bolted to the floating dock - they wouldn't fit into the rental car without a struggle and he wasn't about to hacksaw a piece out of it and then weld it back together again.